Florida Craft Beer: Winter Garden's Crooked Can Brewery

 The “can” in Crooked Can comes from fact that the brewery uses only cans and kegs, with the rare exception of limited bottled releases, in its beer production.
 Canning, Gossett notes, is the best way to protect beer from light and oxygen.

-Crooked Can Brewing Company, with its mascot “McSwagger,” were born with a little help from the city.
+Crooked Can Brewery, with its mascot “McSwagger,” were born with a little help from the city.

 “Winter Garden was very supportive,” said Gossett.
 “The city helped turn what was basically an old abandoned apartment complex into something inviting, something that would create and generate more buzz for the city.”